rajagaurdevops/Docker/README.md

 4️ Docker Hub – A repository for storing and sharing Docker images.
 5️ Docker Compose – A tool to manage multiple containers at once.

+what is docker file

+A Dockerfile is a script containing a set of instructions used to create a Docker image

+what is docker image

+A Docker Image is a lightweight, standalone, and executable package that contains everything needed to run an application, including the code, runtime, libraries, dependencies, and system tools.